Seminary Governance

 Chancellor

-The Chancellor, in collaboration with the Board of Directors, ensures that the administration and faculty of the seminary offer a program in accord with the mind of the Church.
+The Chancellor, in collaboration with the Board of Directors, ensures that the administration and faculty of the Seminary offer a program in accord with the mind of the Church.
 He appoints the President-Rector after receiving the nomination from the Board of Directors and ratification from the Board of Members.
 He is also the chairman of the Board of Members.

 The Right Reverend Jeremy Driscoll, O.S.B., Abbot of Mount Angel Abbey